 Anaemia In Women

-Anaemia affects both men and women but most commonly seen in females due to the following reasons.
+Anaemia affects both men and women but as discussed above it is most commonly seen in females.
+We have discussed this in detail below –

 1. Increased Menstrual Bleeding

 A woman get menarche by the age of 12-15 years.
 She starts getting the menses since then.
 Traditionally there is a bleeding for about 3-5 days with normal quantity.
 But sometimes the menses gets prolonged and there is excessive bleeding due to hormonal changes.
 This increased bleeding gets unnoticed by many females resulting in Anaemia.